The King of Fighters 2001: Release and related media

-The arcade was released in November 15, 2001.
+The arcade version was released in November 15, 2001.
 The Neo Geo ROM cartridge was published on March 14, 2002, which was followed by ports to the Dreamcast on December 26, 2002, and the PlayStation 2 on October 23, 2003.
 A Dreamcast collection was released on January 22, 2004.
 Tonko produced several new illustrations for the console ports.
 In North America, the game was not available until 2003.
 The PlayStation 2 version was released alongside The King of Fighters 2000 as one of the first games published by SNK Playmore USA.
 Both the original Neo Geo version and the Dreamcast version were included in The King of Fighters NESTS Hen compilation released for the PlayStation 2 in Japan.
-In 2018, KOF 2001 was re-released digitally on Nintendo Switch, PlayStation 4, and Xbox One.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

 Akihiko Ureshino also wrote two light novels based on the game: The God Themselves and More Than Humans.
 Hiroaki Hashimoto handled the artwork, and Kadokawa Shoten published both volumes on February 20, 2002.
 Ureshino said K' and Maxima's relationship was explored across the NESTS arc, starting off distant and becoming friends in 2001, eventually starting a family-like group with Whip and Kula in the ending.
 K9999 was more of a pushover than a rival to K' in contrast to the writing of the previous leads, Kyo and Iori, who stand as equals while acknowledging each other as close allies.
 The novelizations of KOF 2001 were written with this in mind.